6 reasons stock control is important for eCommerce success

 4. Improve your fulfilment accuracy

 Having good stock control in place makes it easier to manage your storage.
-In turn, this means that products can be found quickly, handled efficiently and delivered to customers as soon as possible.
+It means products can be found quickly, handled efficiently and delivered to customers as soon as possible.
+You should avoid:

 - Storing multiple SKUs in a single location – one jar of honey can look very much like another one